 A unique aspect of American Indian Studies at UWM is its connection with the Electa Quinney Institute, which has a strong focus on American Indian education-related initiatives.
 The Institute supports research, service, and learning opportunities for both American Indians and non-Indians interested in working with tribal communities.

-To register as an AIS submajor or certificate student or to declare completion of the submajor or certificate, contact:
+To register for the American Indian Certificate or to declare completion of the certificate please contact:

 Associate Professor Michael Wilson